FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-The Manager is a functional element that is reponsible for provisioning other components, calling a Controller component once, and for creating the test report following the reporting format as defined in Section 26 of [RFC2544].
+: The Manager is a functional element that is reponsible for provisioning other components, calling a Controller component once, and for creating the test report following the reporting format as defined in Section 26 of [RFC2544].

 Discussion:

+&nbsp;
-The Manager initializes the SUT, the Measurer
+: The Manager initializes the SUT, the Measurer
 (and the tester if independent from Measurer) with their intended configurations before calling the Controller.

+&nbsp;
-Note that Section 7 of [RFC2544] already puts requirements on SUT setups:
+: Note that Section 7 of [RFC2544] already puts requirements on SUT setups:

+&nbsp;
-    It is expected that all of the tests will be run without changing the configuration or setup of the DUT in any way other than that required to do the specific test.
-For example, it is not acceptable to change the size of frame handling buffers between tests of frame handling rates or to disable all but one transport protocol when testing the throughput of that protocol.
+: "It is expected that all of the tests will be run without changing the configuration or setup of the DUT in any way other than that required to do the specific test.
+For example, it is not acceptable to change the size of frame handling buffers between tests of frame handling rates or to disable all but one transport protocol when testing the throughput of that protocol."

+{::comment}

+    VP: DONE: Nested "definition list" does not work.
+Use quotes here?

+{:/comment}

+&nbsp;
-It is REQUIRED for the test report to encompass all the SUT configuration details, including description of a "default" configuration common for most tests and configuration changes if required by a specific test.
+: It is REQUIRED for the test report to encompass all the SUT configuration details, including description of a "default" configuration common for most tests and configuration changes if required by a specific test.

+&nbsp;
-For example, Section 5.1.1 of [RFC5180] recommends testing jumbo frames if SUT can forward them, even though they are outside the scope of the 802.3 IEEE standard.
+: For example, Section 5.1.1 of [RFC5180] recommends testing jumbo frames if SUT can forward them, even though they are outside the scope of the 802.3 IEEE standard.
 In this case, it is acceptable for the SUT default configuration to not support jumbo frames,